loopwerk/django-generic-notifications/README.md

 #### Solution 1: store data in the notification

-The best approach is to store the needed data directly in the notification:
+The simplest approach is to store the needed data directly in the notification:

 ```python
 send_notification(